 Medical Degree and Residency

-Dr. Sugarbaker was a professor of surgical oncology at Harvard Medical School for over 14 years and is now professor of surgery at Baylor College of Medicine.
+Dr. Sugarbaker is a professor of surgery at Baylor College of Medicine.
+Prior to moving to Baylor, he was a professor of surgical oncology at Harvard Medical School for over 14 years.

 With 35 years of experience under his belt, Dr. Sugarbaker is well-versed in both surgery and research involving patients with pleural mesothelioma.